For info on the thematic structure, see the introduction page.

 1.306 embassies to Achilles and Chryses

 Here we have a repeated sequence which I have split up.
 This is a curious case where the likenesses between "1.306 embassies to Achilles and Chryses" and "1.493 Thetis' embassy to Zeus" rival the likenesses between the former and "1.1 the Wrath of Apollo, Chryses' embassy".
 The first because it is a repeated sequence: request for honour - complaint about lack of honour - meal and reconciliation.
 Achilles is of course not yet reconciled, but Apollo is.
-The second makes it a ring with "1.1 the Wrath of Apollo" because it closes that theme, an embassy by Chryses is balanced by an embassy to him, a prayer "punish the Achaeans" is counteracted by "save the Achaeans".
+The second makes it a ring with "1.1 the Wrath of Apollo" because it closes that theme, an embassy by Chryses is balanced by an embassy to him, a prayer "punish the Achaians" is counteracted by "save the Achaians".

 1.349 Achilles' complaint